1m1-github/EVMPlus/README.md

 at the following url, there is a PoA geth node and miner running on London EVM+: http://35.209.100.125:8555 or ws://35.209.100.125:8556

-you can now write Yul smart contracts like in the BlackScholes example linked above, using the new OPCODEs, compile with `solc --evm-version london --strict-assembly smartcontract.yul >> smartcontract.txt` to bytecode and use something like `ethers.js` to deploy/interact with a EVM+ node.
+you can now write Yul smart contracts like in the BlackScholes or Neuron example linked above, using the new OPCODEs, compile with `solc --evm-version london --strict-assembly smartcontract.yul >> smartcontract.txt` to bytecode and use something like `ethers.js` to deploy/interact with a EVM+ node.

 yes, you could attack it and take control of the PoA account ~ pls do not, it's just for testing/showcasing.